cloud-gov/cg-site/_pages/pages/documentation/resources.md

 ## Working with YAML

-YAML is a markup language used for configuration of your Federalist site.
+YAML is a markup language used for configuration of your Pages site.
 Variables defined in your YAML configuration can be used within your site.
-Comments are ignored by Federalist.
+Comments are ignored by Pages.
 Indentation is important to keep related options together.
 We recommend using space characters instead of tabs for nesting configuration options.

 ```
 # This is a YAML comment.
-It is ignored by Federalist.
+It is ignored by Pages.

 # This is a variable "title".
 title: "This could be the title of your site"